Pig Pickin’ Cake is an easy cake that starts with a boxed cake mix, mandarin oranges and crushed pineapple. It’s sunshine in a cake!

 - extra mandarin orange slices, for garnish

 - Preheat oven to 350F degrees.
-Spray a 9x13-inch baking dish with nonstick cooking spray.
+Spray a 9×13-inch baking dish with nonstick cooking spray.

 - For the cake: combine 15.25 ounce box yellow cake mix, 1 stick unsalted butter (1/2 cup), 1/2 cup mandarin orange juice, 4 large eggs and 1 teaspoon vanilla extract.
 Beat for 3-4 minutes on medium-high.

-- Add drained oranges and gently stir until combined (leaving some of the oranges chunky).
+- Add drained 14 ounce can mandarin oranges and gently stir until combined (leaving some of the oranges chunky).

-- Spread batter into prepared baking dish and bake for about 20-25 minutes.
+- Spread batter into prepared baking dish and bake for about 25-30 minutes.
 Remove from oven and cool completely or until a toothpick inserted comes out clean (oven times can vary).

-- Once cake is cool, in a bowl, stir together the juice from the drained crushed pineapple with the instant vanilla pudding mix.
+- Once cake is cool, in a bowl, stir together 3/4 cup juice from the crushed pineapple with 4 ounce box vanilla instant pudding mix.

-- Stir in powdered sugar.
-Then fold in the Cool Whip whipped topping.
+- Stir in ½ cup powdered sugar.
+Then fold in 4 ounces Cool Whip (whipped topping).

-- Finally, stir in drained pineapple.
+- Finally, stir in drained 20 ounce can crushed pineapple.
 Note: if your frosting seems a bit too "liquidy" just add in a little more of the Cool Whip until you get a stiffer consistency.

 - Spread frosting on cooled cake.
 To help the frosting finish setting up, place cake into the refrigerator for at least 3-4 hours before slicing.

-- When cooled, slice cake into 12 pieces (while in the pan) and then top each slice with a mandarin orange slice.
+- When cooled, slice cake into 12 pieces (while in the pan) and then top each slice with extra mandarin orange slices,.
 Note: I like to put the cake into the refrigerator for about an hour to help set up the frosting.

 - Keep cake refrigerated.